 Temporary Playground Closure

-Recent history includes a 20th century site, referred to as the Miss Ivey site, she lived in a wood-built home in the area that would later become Big Lagoon State Park.
-She ran one of the first fast food restaurants in the area out of a mobile home --a burger joint for local fishermen and beach visitors.
+Recent history includes a 20th-century site, where Miss Ivey lived in a wood-built home in the area that would later become Big Lagoon State Park.
+She ran one of the first fast-food restaurants in the area out of a mobile home - serving burgers to local anglers and beach visitors.

-Historic 1950s aerial photography shows most of this area being basin swamp or marsh, due to stormwater ditching the hydrology has changed making much of the northeastern area of the park a denser bay gall habitat.
-This hydrology change was due to the increase in developed neighborhoods surrounding all three landward sides of the state park.
+Historic 1950s aerial photography shows most of this area as basin swamp or marsh.
+Stormwater ditching changed the hydrology, making much of the northeastern area of the park a denser baygall habitat.
+This change in water flow was due to the increase in developed neighborhoods surrounding all three landward sides of the state park.

 Tropical systems including Hurricane Ivan in 2004 and multiple near-misses in 2005 led to saltwater inundation that was documented to depths of 10 feet or more in the basin swamps.
 This led to an extreme change in the habitat with many trees not being able to handle the increase in saltwater in the water table, which is evident by the number of snags throughout the park.

 Park staff continue to work to preserve, protect and restore the Real Florida at Big Lagoon State Park with the use of many land management tools, including multiple types of surveying, conducting prescribed fires, and exotic plant management and control.